nishata24/ECE-251-Computer-Architecture-Final-Project/README.md

 ALU

-The ALU in our computer functions as a digital circuit that performs logical operations based on instructions.
-Once the ALU is given information from the registers via the controller the ALU decoder recognizes the various operations from the opcodes.
+The Arithmetic Logic Unit in this 8-bit computer functions like a digital circuit that performs logical operations based on instructions.
+Once the ALU is given information from the registers via the controller the ALU decoder recognizes the various operations from their designated opcodes.

 ISA